-- Part of this area has already been developed with such uses, which could be further expanded.
-This is consistent with the Town's 1983 Development Plan, which called for multi-family housing along East Main Street. - To encourage open space preservation and housing diversity, a small number of additional housing units, in the form of duplexes or townhouses, should be permitted in this area.
+Part of this area has already been developed with such uses, which could be further expanded.
+This is consistent with the Town's 1983 Development Plan, which called for multi-family housing along East Main Street.

+To encourage open space preservation and housing diversity, a small number of additional housing units, in the form of duplexes or townhouses, should be permitted in this area.

-Policy 5-9: Within the hamlet business center of Crompond (along Garden Lane), allow a mix of duplexes or townhouses in a pedestrian-oriented, mixed-use format.
+Policy 5-9: Within the hamlet business center of Crompond (along Garden Lane), allow a mix of duplexes or townhouses limited density multi-family in an appropriate pedestrian-oriented, mixed-use format.

-- Along Garden Lane, housing should be permitted to the rear of the existing commercial uses that front onto Route 202. - Improvements should be made to the area that reorient the commercial uses to the rear, creating a walkable internal "Main Street" that links the commercial and residential uses (see Chapter 4.) - This proposal is similar to what was envisioned for the area in the Town's 1983 Development Plan, but with greater emphasis on the village center concept.
-The 1983 plan proposed urban renewal, whereas this policy would be implemented through a combination of private development and public investment. - In addition to Crompond, such uses would also be appropriate in Yorktown Heights.
+Along Garden Lane, housing should be permitted to the rear of the existing commercial uses that front onto Route 202, only when sewer is available:

+Improvements should be made to the area that reorient the commercial uses to the rear, creating a walkable internal "Main Street" that links the commercial and residential uses (see Chapter 4.)

+This proposal is similar to what was envisioned for the area in the Town's 1983 Development Plan, but with greater emphasis on the village center concept.
+The 1983 plan proposed urban renewal, whereas this policy would be implemented through a combination of private development and public investment.

+In addition to Crompond, such uses would also be appropriate in Yorktown Heights.
 Some attached housing units are already found in Yorktown.
 However, no additional sites are immediately apparent.

-Policy 5-10: In the hamlet business center of Shrub Oak (lumberyard site), encourage "hamlet center" development, which includes a mix of retail, professional offices, and second-floor apartments.
+Policy 5-10: In the hamlet business center of Shrub Oak is a (lumberyard site),.
+If this site becomes available for development, it will likely be under pressure for strip styled commercial development.
+The Town, instead, should-encourage "hamlet center" development, which includes a mix of small scale retail, professional offices, and second-floor apartments.

-This would be similar to the uses and character envisioned for Commerce Street in Yorktown Heights, as well as Hill Boulevard in Jefferson Valley.
+This would be similar to the uses and character envisioned for Commerce Street in Yorktown Heights, as well as Hill Boulevard in Jefferson Valley, and would have to comport with the existing height restrictions of 2-1/2 story or 35 ft...
 This is the preferred utilization of the lumberyard site, in case the owner ever decides to change its use.
 In the mean time, the lumberyard use would remain as is.